White Spots On Skin: Causes And How To Get Rid of Them

 What Complications Can White Skin Spots Cause?

 Tiny white spots by themselves are harmless and do not cause any long-term issues.
+However, you should monitor any changes in their size, color, or texture, as these may indicate underlying health issues.
 Treatment for autoimmune conditions like vitiligo is necessary to prevent the spread.
-We have discussed them below.
+We have discussed some potential complications of white spots below.

 1. Skin Cancer